census-instrumentation/opencensus-website/content/traces.md

 Attributes are additional information that is included in the span which can represent arbitrary data assigned by the user.
-They are key value pairs with the key being a string and the value being either a string, boolean, or integer.
+They are key-value pairs with the key being a string and the value being either a string, boolean, or integer.

 Examples of attributes: